-It's not often we find holiday suggestions for the adventure-inclined, but after seeing this luxury travel itinerary, we're starting to think that a skiing adventure is just what the doctor ordered.
+It's not often we find holiday suggestions for the adventure-inclined, but after seeing this duo's luxury travel itinerary, we're starting to think that a ski trip is just what the doctor ordered.
 These are the fashion darlings' favorite places in New Zealand to eat, sleep, shop, and stay.

 Soho Basin: Soho Basin is all about unforgettable experiences.
 It's a private ski area that offers pristine high-country terrain, world-class views, and gourmet dining.
-They only take two dozen guests a day so you'll miss the crowds and experience understated luxury at its finest.
+They only take two dozen guests a day, so you'll miss the crowds and experience understated luxury at its finest.

-Eat & Drink
+Eat and Drink

-The White House: This is a small family-run restaurant that's set in the sweetest 1930s Art Deco building and has an ever changing blackboard of a blend of Mediterranean, Middle Eastern, and New Zealand food.
+The White House: This is a small family-run restaurant that's set in the sweetest 1930s Art Deco building and has an ever-changing blackboard of a blend of Mediterranean, Middle Eastern, and New Zealand food.

-47 Frocks: This place is the go-to for New Zealand and international designers including Zambesi, Karen Walker, Miss Crabb, Sass & Bide, and Stolen Girlfriends Club.
-It's a fabulous little boutique with a great curated edit of homewares as well.
+47 Frocks: This place is the go-to for New Zealand and international designers, including Zambesi, Karen Walker, Miss Crabb, Sass & Bide, and Stolen Girlfriends Club.
+It's a fabulous little boutique with a great, curated edit of homewares as well.

-The Workroom: This space is a boutique interior store and styling studio, The Workroom offers a range of homewares, childrenswear, and interior options to compliment any space or style.
+The Workroom: This space is a boutique interior store and styling studio, The Workroom offers a range of homewares, children's wear, and interior options to compliment any space or style.
 You can seriously get lost in here for hours.